-IFB No. 06-16

-"Bus Stop Passenger Waiting Shelters"

-Bid Opening 2:00 p.m., January 25, 2007

-of the company noted below.
+IFB No. 06-16 "Bus Stop Passenger Waiting Shelters" Bid Opening 2:00 p.m., January 25, 2007 Bidder has full power and authority to enter into and perform the work described in the Invitation for Bids on behalf of the company noted below.

 Company Name

 Indicate:

-☐ Sole Proprietorship ☐ Partn nership Corporation
+□ Sole Proprietorship □ Partnership □ Corporation

-☐ Joint Venture with
+□ Joint Venture with

 Street Address

 City, State, Zip Code

-Signature of authorized company of ficial
+Signature of authorized company official

-Typewritten name of above and title :
+Typewritten name of above and title

-Name, title, and email address of per rson to whom correspondence should be directed
+Name, title, and email address of person to wh om correspondence should be directed

 Telephone Number FAX Number

 Date Federal Tax ID No.

-The Santa Cruz Metropolitan Transi California. t District is a special purpose District and is a subdivision of the State of
+The Santa Cruz Metropolitan Transit District i California. s a special purpose District and is a subdivision of the State of

-Listing of major subcontractors propulish firms are DBE's): posed (if applicable), their phone numbers, and areas of responsibility (indicate
+Listing of major subcontractors proposed (if an which firms are DBE's): pplicable), their phone numbers, and areas of responsibility (indicate